 When it comes to fostering optimal cardiovascular functioning, several diets are notable for heart-promoting qualities.
-From plant-based to Mediterranean, these eating lifestyles place a tremendous emphasis on foods that can help decrease heart disease risk and provide cardiovascular protection, among other benefits.
+From plant-based1 to Mediterranean, these eating lifestyles place a tremendous emphasis on foods that can help decrease heart disease risk2 and provide cardiovascular protection3, among other benefits.

 According to Seattle-based registered dietitian Ginger Hultin, M.S., RDN, author of Anti-Inflammatory Diet Meal Prep, "when you think about heart health, consider three things: high-fiber foods; unsaturated fatty acids, especially omega-3s; and antioxidants."
 Luckily, there are loads of good-for-you, heart-friendly snack options that fit these criteria.

 "You can take a high-fiber fruit like a banana or an apple and add a little peanut or almond butter for heart-healthy, high-fiber, healthy-fat benefits packed with vitamins, minerals, and antioxidants," says Hultin.
 In particular, apples are an excellent source of bioactive polyphenols4 and soluble fiber, linked to cardiovascular health5.
 Need an apple breakfast idea?
 Give this nutrient-rich granola recipe a try, which also has bonus protein.

 This water-packed, fiber-rich veggie is a versatile, crunchy option rich in phenolic compounds6 and touted for its powerful antioxidant properties7.
 Celery is not only simple to eat (and digest), but it's also easy to carry with you for a snack.
 You can eat it raw (after a thorough wash) or roasted (who knew?).
 Also, consider adding some nut butter to round out this snack.